antalmelinda1116/how-to-live-with-covid19/README.md

 ### Acknowledgements

-I would also like to thank Anouk Smet (AnoukSmet) for the great template for my first Readme file.
+I would like to thank Anouk Smet (AnoukSmet) for the great template for my first Readme file.
 It was a great help for understanding how does it work in practise.

 [Back to Top](#table-of-contents)